IT and Study Skills

 What about after uni?

-Once you complete the full honours degree, you'll graduate with exciting and rewarding careers opportunities ahead of you.
-There is large demand for qualified project managers both in the UK construction sector, and overseas in Europe, the Americas, Asia and the Middle East.
+Once you successfully complete the full BSc (Hons) Construction Project Management degree, you will graduate with diverse and rewarding careers opportunities ahead of you, both in the UK construction sector, and overseas in Europe, the Americas, Asia and the Middle East.

-Salford's construction project management alumni have progressed to work at leading construction industry organisations, including: Lend Lease, Kier, Laing O'Rourke, Simons Construction Ltd and Skanska.
+Salford's construction project management alumni have progressed to work at leading construction industry organisations, including: Lend Lease, Kier, Laing O'Rourke, Morgan Sindall Construction, Wilmott Dixon, Simons Construction Ltd and Skanska.

-You might find you want to learn more about the built environment, so we offer a range of specialism postgraduate study options to help you take your career and interests even further.
-Salford graduates and alumni will also receive a significant fees discount.
+You might find you want to learn more about the built environment.
+Building on our expertise, we offer a range of specialised postgraduate courses that can help you take your knowledge and career opportunities even further.
+Salford graduates and alumni will also receive a substantial fees discount.

 What you need to know